Do I Need To Treat Water Damage?

 Floodwaters carry a bunch of nasty contaminants, including chemical pollutants, toxic waste, sewage, bacteria, etc. Once these things get inside your home, they’ll cling to the walls and floors even when the water dries up.

-These contaminate can make your house smell terrible but, more importantly, they can cause some serious health problems if not cleaned up right away.
+These contaminants can make your house smell terrible, but, more importantly, they can cause some severe health problems if not cleaned up right away.

 Why It’s Never a Good Idea to Leave Water Damage Untreated

-Leaving water damage untreated can cause serious structural problems to your home and create harmful health risks for you and your family.
-If your home has sustained any type of water damage, you should contact a professional right away.
+Leaving water damage and mold untreated can cause serious structural problems to your home and create harmful health risks for you and your family.
+If your home has sustained any type of water damage or mold growth, you should contact a professional immediately.

 Not sure who to call?